Francisco Mejía Player Props: Rays vs. White Sox

 Francisco Mejía At The Plate

-- Mejia has gotten a hit in four of 12 games this year (33.3%), with multiple hits twice.
+- In four of 13 games this season (30.8%), Mejia has reached base safely via hit, and that includes multiple hits twice.

-- In 12 games played this season, he has not hit a long ball.
+- He has not hit a long ball in his 13 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.